 Introducing AASF: The Australian Agricultural Sustainability Framework

-At the 2035 Oceania Summit, the Australian Farm Institute will be sharing details of their just published major report (slated for March 2022); the Australian Agricultural Sustainability Framework (AASF).
+At the 2035 Oceania Summit, the Australian Farm Institute will share details of their just-published major report (slated for March 2022) on the Australian Agricultural Sustainability Framework (AASF).

-The value and benefits the AASF could provide to Australian agriculture include:
+The value and benefits the AASF aims to provide to Australian agriculture include:

 - acting as a translation layer to assist companies, financial institutions and investors to improve their understanding of Australian agricultural sustainability, measurement and reporting and to align this with their own sustainability measurement and reporting;

 - sharing information with Australian-based agricultural sustainability frameworks and schemes about the latest market and investor expectations in relation to Environmental, Social and Governance (ESG) aspects;

 - providing the Australian agricultural industry with a unified means to demonstrate and communicate its sustainability to customers, consumers, community and governments in order to maintain, secure and access markets; and

 - making it easier for Australian agricultural sectors and producers to participate in emerging private sector markets that demand agriculture products that are sustainably and responsibly produced.